karshingupta/Predictive-Modeling/01README.md

 Finally, complementing the optimized pipeline with stacking gives an R2 of 0.96 with a training vs test difference of only 0.02.

+## 7. Streamlit Deployment

+With the model now complete, we deploy to Streamlit.